alyfahmymostafa/Final-Project/README.md

 Credits All code written by Aly.
 3D coin assets from the PolyKebab Stylized Coin Pack.
 Music and sound effects from free online sources.

 Gameplay Video A short gameplay video (1–3 minutes) demonstrating the main menu, gameplay, pause menu, and game over screen should be included as part of the submission.
-Add the link here once recorded.